BenchamrkingPlatformforFailuredetector/Benchmark_Platform_for_Failure_Detector/README.md

 `ui.py`: main entry to GUI component, must be in the same working directory as `run_benchmark.py`, see more details in [GUI Explanations](#gui-explanations).

-`runbenchmark.py`: spawns an internal process that runs benchmark for the GUI, must be in the same working directory as `ui.py`, see more details in [GUI Explanations](#gui-explanations).
+`run_benchmark.py`: spawns an internal process that runs benchmark for the GUI, must be in the same working directory as `ui.py`, see more details in [GUI Explanations](#gui-explanations).

 ## GUI Explanations
+To run GUI, use the command: `python ui.py [PyQt arguments]`.

-User must specify three parameters for the benchmark to run: _**directory of trace files**_, _**directory of Extension files (language files and Record class file)**_, and _**number of processes**_, unless they already exist in the current working directory and automatically detected by the software;
+User must specify two parameters in the GUI for the benchmark to run: _**directory of trace files**_ and _**directory of Extension files (language files and Record class file)**_, unless they already exist in the current working directory and automatically detected by the software.
+If user wants to run `run_benchmark.py` separately, then the parameter _**number of processes**_ can be optionally specified, which is fixed to 32 in the GUI.

-The three parameters will then be passed into `run_benchmark.py` as command line options `-t`, `-E` and `-p` respectively, and benchmark data will be produced by running this program as an internal process;
+The three parameters (if specified) will then be passed into `run_benchmark.py` as command line options `-t`, `-E` and `-p` respectively, and benchmark data will be produced by running this program as an internal process;

 In our project, the first two parameters are named `.data`, `.Extension` respectively.
 For the parameter number of processes,